IainHull/iainhull.github.com/_posts/2013-07-02-a-simple-rest-dsl-part-2.md

 When this class is in scope any `RequestBuilder` objects will be automatically be converted to `RichRequestBuilder` objects when the `execute` method is called.
 This technique is the [Pimp My Library Pattern](https://wiki.scala-lang.org/display/SYGN/Pimp-my-library) and is heavily use in Scala to safely extend existing classes.
 [Implicit classes](http://docs.scala-lang.org/overviews/core/implicit-classes.html) are a new feature in Scala 2.10, they are shorthand for a class definition and implicit function to convert the class' parameters to an instance of the class.

 Now the use case reads much more like English.
 The `driver` is passed to the `execute` method implicitly removing some more boiler plate.
-However since the method now takes no parameters empty parentheses are required with infix notation to enable the Scala compiler can find the end of the expression.
+However since the method now takes no parameters empty parentheses are required with infix notation to enable the Scala compiler to find the end of the expression.
 This also matches Scala's style of using empty parentheses to highlight side effects.

 {% highlight scala %}
 implicit val driver = ...